ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingviewingclusters.md

 # Adding, viewing, and deleting clusters for vCenter Server with Hybridity Bundle instances
 {: #vc_hybrid_addingviewingclusters}

-The ESXi servers that you configured when you ordered an instance are grouped as **cluster1** by default.
+The VMware ESXi™ servers that you configured when you ordered an instance are grouped as **cluster1** by default.

-You can add clusters to your VMware vCenter Server with Hybridity Bundle instance to expand the compute and storage capacity.
+You can add clusters to your VMware vCenter Server® with Hybridity Bundle instance to expand the compute and storage capacity.
 Within a cluster, manage the ESXi servers for better resource allocation and high availability.
 When no longer needed, delete the added clusters from your instance.

 ## Adding clusters to vCenter Server with Hybridity Bundle instances
 {: #vc_hybrid_addingviewingclusters-adding}